jongio/hello-ai/README.md

 1. Run `azd pipeline config`
 1. Complete all the prompts
 1. View the actions either in VS Code `GitHub Actions` extension or on GitHub.com

+#### Login
+1. Run `azd auth login`
+1. AZ Login `az login --scope https://graph.microsoft.com/.default`
+   1. AZ login from within **Codespaces on Web** (due to this issue: https://github.com/Azure/azure-cli/issues/20315)
+      - Login.
+It will fail.
+Copy the "localhost" URL from the failed redirect.
+      - In Codespaces, open a new terminal.
+      - Run `curl {the url you copied earlier}`
+      - Close that terminal.
+      - Go back to other terminal where you ran `az login`
+      - It should show you your subscriptions.
+      - Continue to next step
+1. Run `az account set -n {sub}` to set right subscription.